 • Public Events

-Humanities at Large programs are collaborations that go beyond the Wolf Humanities Center's annual topic, showcasing events and people on campus and off who are making important contributions to our understanding of human culture.
+The collaborative Wolf Humanities at Large programs go beyond the Center's annual topic, showcasing events and people on and off campus that make important contributions to our understanding of culture.
 One such effort is the Wolf Humanities Center's partnership with the Chicago Humanities Festival, which began in 2012 with Penn Provost Ezekial Emanuel speaking on The Ethics of American Health Care.
 Other collaborations have featured the award-winning cartoonist Alison Bechdel, the premiere of the comic opera Biennale at Philadelphia's Barnes Foundation, and HAIKU, an international conference on the role of the humanities within the creative research university.

-Each year, the Wolf Humanities Center provides fellowships for Penn students, Penn and regional faculty, and postdoctoral scholars interested in conducting research related to our annual topic.
-As part of their research, all fellows participate in the Forum's interdisciplinary seminars, conferences, and cultural events.
+Each year, the Wolf Humanities Center provides fellowships for Penn students, Penn and regional faculty, and postdoctoral scholars conducting research related to our annual topic.
+As part of their research, fellows participate in the Center's interdisciplinary seminars, conferences, and cultural events.